-Holy Innocents’ Episcopal School has three libraries on campus: the Alan A. Lewis Library in the Primary School which serves PK3 through Kindergarten, the Curtis Library in the Lower School which serves first through fifth grade, and the Malcolm Library in the Riley Building which serves sixth through twelfth grade.
+Holy Innocents’ Episcopal School has three libraries on campus: the Alan A. Lewis Library in the Primary School which serves PK3 through Kindergarten, the Hardwick Family Media Center in the Lower School which serves first through fifth grade, and the Golden Bear Media Center in the Humanities Building which serves sixth through twelfth grade.

 The primary purpose of all three libraries is to support, enrich, and extend the curriculum of HIES.
 The librarians provide research instruction, reading guidance, and ready reference assistance for students, classes, faculty, staff, and parents.

 The libraries' online catalogs and research sources are accessible through the HIES website which links users to books, videos, audio books, databases, newspapers, magazines, and eBooks in various subject areas.

 The Golden Bear Media Center collection includes: online databases, nonfiction & fiction books, reference books, videos, audio books, magazines, newspapers, and eBooks.

 Check Out/Check in of Materials

 Materials may be checked out for a period of three weeks and may be renewed twice.
 Lost books must be replaced at the student's or faculty's cost.
 All materials may be returned at the circulation desk during library hours.

 The eBooks and audiobooks are available for individual checkout and can be downloaded to any Apple or Android device and computer.
 Access our collection (US Collection and MS Collection) here.
 Suggestions are always welcome!
 Please contact the library staff to add content, or if you need help.